Why Covenant Care?

 Demonstrates understanding of medical and terminal illness,

-including related symptoms and procedures.
-Maintains thorough
+including related symptomatology and procedures.

-the patient and family.
-Works with hospital-based social services
+behalf of the patient and family.

 Possesses thorough understanding of contract care to provide